13 Fascinating Castles in Ohio Make Excellent Day Trip Destinations

 But this Victorian-era Ohio castle isn’t just popular for its regality or architecture.
 Its grim history is well known to those intrigued by the paranormal.
 It has even made an appearance on the TV show Paranormal Lockdown.

-Note: This Ohio castle is a private residence that isn’t open to the public.
+NOTE: This Ohio castle is a private residence that isn’t open to the public.

 Glamorgan Castle